 In recent months, the Indonesian Parliament has been discussing a new bill that is to replace the ICL.
 The current bill removes certain exemptions, such as the exemption for intellectual property agreements discussed in our response to question 1.5, imposes heavy sanctions for violation of the cartel prohibition and other antitrust prohibitions, and introduces a leniency programme.
-The KPPU's authority in investigations is expected to remain limited though.
-The bill may be enacted as early as late 2019 or 2020, depending on the legislative agenda of the newly inaugurated Parliament following elections earlier this year.
+The KPPU's authority in investigations, however, is expected to remain limited.
+Due to the COVID-19 emergency, the Indonesian Parliament decided in July 2020 to stop the deliberations on the bill that is to replace the ICL.
+The bill is still listed in the 2020-2024 National Legislation Program.
+However, it is unclear when the deliberations will continue.

-Chandrawati Dewi, who joined ABNR in 1997 and was made partner on 1 January 2009, focuses on competition/antitrust, FDI, capital markets and M&A. She is head of ABNR's competition practice and handles cartel, dominant-position, and merger-control matters for multinational clients and international and regional law firms, including advising on deal structuring to avoid triggering mandatory post-notification.
-With the Indonesian Competition Authority (KPPU) now actively monitoring the impacts of overseas MCA transactions on the Indonesian market, she is increasingly called on to advise on foreign-to-foreign deals.
-In addition, she has provided compliance training to a number of major multinational companies.
-She recently advised on the competition aspects of South Korea-based LG International's acquisition of two Indonesian palm oil companies.

-Dewi is recommended for antitrust and competition by The Legal 500 Asia Pacific 2019 and recognised by Vantage Asia/Asia Business Law Journal as one of Indonesia's top-100 lawyers.
+Chandrawati Dewi is a partner who focuses on M&A, foreign direct investment (FDI), competition/antitrust and capital markets.
+In M&A and FDI, she advises high-end domestic and international clients operating in various sectors including agriculture and plantations, trading, multi-level-marketing, automotive and groundside aviation.
+She is also head of ABNR's competition/antitrust practice, where she focuses on cartel, dominant-position and merger-control matters for multinational clients and international and regional law firms, including advising on deal structuring to avoid triggering mandatory post-notification.
+In capital markets, she specialises in offshore debt and equity offerings by Indonesian companies and multinational corporations with operations in Indonesia.
+Dewi is recommended for antitrust and competition by The Legal 500 Asia Pacific 2020 and recognised by Vantage Asia/Asia Business Law Journal as one of Indonesia's top-100 lawyers.

 ABNR Counsellors at Law Graha CIMB Niaga, 24th Floor Jl.
 Jenderal Sudirman Kav.
-58, Jakarta 12190 Indonesia Tel: +62 21 250 5125 Email: cdewi@abnrlaw.com URL: www.abnrlaw.com
+58 Jakarta 12190 Indonesia

+Tel: +62 21 250 5125 Email: cdewi@abnrlaw.com LIRI · www.abnrlaw.com